feathersjs/docs/middleware/error-handling.md

 # Error Handling

-By default Feathers just uses the Express default [error handler](http://expressjs.com/en/guide/error-handling.html).
-It's pretty basic so the `feathers-errors` module comes with a more robust [error handler](https://github.com/feathersjs/feathers-errors/blob/master/src/error-handler.js) that you can use in your app.
+By default Feathers just uses the default [error handler](http://expressjs.com/en/guide/error-handling.html) that comes with Express.
+It's pretty basic so the [feathers-errors](https://github.com/feathersjs/feathers-errors) module comes bundled with a more robust [error handler](https://github.com/feathersjs/feathers-errors/blob/master/src/error-handler.js) that you can use in your app.
 This error handler is the one that is included in a generated Feathers app by default.

-> **ProTip:** Because Feathers extends Express the default feathers-errors handler is just some slightly customized [Express error middleware](http://expressjs.com/en/guide/error-handling.html).
-You can use any Express compatible error handler with Feathers.
+> **ProTip:** Because Feathers extends Express you can use any Express compatible [error middleware](http://expressjs.com/en/guide/error-handling.html) with Feathers.
+In fact, the error handler bundled with `feathers-errors` is just a slightly customized one.

-Many Feathers plugins (like the [database adapters](../databases/readme.md)) already throw [feathers-errors](https://github.com/feathersjs/feathers-errors) which include their status codes.
+Many Feathers plugins (like the [database adapters](../databases/readme.md) and [authentication](../authentication/readme.md)) already throw Feathers errors, which include their status codes.
 The default error handler sends a JSON representation of the error (without the stacktrace in production) or sends a default `404.html` or `500.html` error page when visited in the browser.

 If you want to use your own custom error pages you can do so like this: